-Oregano, Salt, Pepper, Olive Oil & Vinegar — We don’t pre-make a dressing for this easy Greek salad and instead add everything to taste just before serving.
-You can even do this right at the table.
-The only thing I do add ahead of time is the dried seasonings (salt, pepper and oregano).
-By seasoning the veggies at least 5 minutes before serving, they start to release their own tasty juices, which eventually mingles with the vinegar and olive oil when they are added.
-For a different spin, take a look at our Greek salad with creamy yogurt dressing.
+- Best Greek Salad Dressing: We don’t pre-make a dressing for this salad.
+Instead, we add everything to taste right before serving, sometimes even at the table!
+The only thing I add ahead of time is the dried seasonings (salt, pepper, and oregano).
+Seasoning the veggies at least 5 minutes before serving allows them to release their own flavorful juices, which mingle with the vinegar and olive oil when added.

 - PREP